Published: November 8, 2021

 Delegates will hear from a number of key speakers who will share their insights into becoming employee owned and offer advice to companies looking to transition.

-Julia Godino, Head of Underwriting at Unity Trust Bank, will be addressing the conference on understanding the options to access finance from the banking market at both the point of transaction and post transition to an EOC.
+Julia Godino, Head of Underwriting at Unity Trust Bank, will be speaking at the Employee Ownership Association conference.
+She will talk about the options to access finance from the banking market at both the point of transaction and post transition to an EOC.

 Julia said: “Access to finance can sometimes be one of the barriers to becoming employee owned and we are delighted to be able to help EOA members understand what lenders are looking for and offer guidance on all of the key requirements so that businesses can be fully prepared.”